sophieM03/git-workshop/README.md

 ## Pull request validation

-Do the same as with the other pull request:

-1. validate the pull request of the person on your right,
-2. and your pull request is validated, merge it.
+You now have time to check the **arrow** pull request of the person on your right.
+Whenever your pull request is validated, merge it.

-## Git config aliases
+## Being faster with git config aliases

 You can add git aliases in `.gitconfig`, for example: